mehedi-sharif/soulspring/content/get-started.md

     - title: Third Visit / Consultation
       image: images/initially-expects/03.svg
       lists:
-      - Assessment of your progress and response to therapies and treatment protocols till then
+      - Assessment of your progress and response to therapies and treatment protocols.
-      - Any adjustment or additions that may need to be made are assessed
+      - Any adjustment or additions to your therapy plan are made.
-      - Personalized compounding prescriptions (for brain and behavioral health / WALSH protocol) are discussed in this visit
+      - Personalized compounding prescriptions (for specific complex and/or chronic conditions) are discussed in this visit.
 medical_treatments:
   enable: true
   title: Sample Menu of Medical Treatments